 The Next Generation is a three-year series of conferences designed to prepare “next-generation” business leaders and scholars who are focused on innovations in global business practices.

 The program aims to inspire and develop a new generation of scholars to pursue research on leading issues of global competiveness.

 The inaugural conference, “Innovating the Global Supply Chain,” in April 2011 welcomed more than 90 thought leaders from academia and the private sector.
 “Brands and Branding in Law, Accounting and Marketing” and “Global Private Investing: Navigating Complexity, Maximizing Results” followed in April and December 2012 respectively with over 100 academics and industry representatives in attendance.
-A fourth conference, “Tax-Efficient Supply Chain Management” will again convene scholars and practitioners in April 2014 to discuss effective integration of global tax planning into overall supply chain management.
+A forth conference, “Tax-Efficient Supply Chain Management” will again convene scholars and practitioners in April 2014 to discuss effective integration of global tax planning into overall supply chain management.